firepear/petrel/README.md

 So I can't make a single commit if my tests or those tools see a failure.
 That doesn't mean no bugs, but it does mean the code is free of a lot of bad smells, as well as any bugs that I've seen before.

+## Running tests

+If you want to run the tests yourself, either just run `./assets/runcover` or look at it to see how I'm running the tests -- they will fail if run with just `go test ./...`